TenTen-TechForImpact/TenTen_2024/README.md

 1. **Digitalization of patient consultation records**: Accumulating data to support patient management and follow-up consultations.
 2. **AI-based consultation summarization**: Using LLM to summarize consultation content and suggest keywords and main topics.
 3. **Maximizing consultation usability**: Patients can receive consultation information in either printed or digital form for easy use.

+### Key Advantages Compared to Similar Solutions
+- Existing apps often fail to provide detailed consultation records, making it difficult to review and share the contents of consultations.
+Our app addresses this by offering comprehensive consultation records.
+- Most existing apps are focused solely on the convenience of patients, whereas our app also prioritizes the convenience of pharmacists, enabling them to handle a larger volume of consultations more efficiently.
+- Consultation results can be delivered in various formats (e.g., text messages, consultation summary documents), ensuring inclusivity for vulnerable populations who may be unfamiliar with digital environments.

 ### Expected Benefits
 - Reduced time spent on consultation record-keeping and improved consultation quality for pharmacists.